 Minister Arun Jaitley has given ample indications in this direction hinting

-angle here, union minister Ravi Shankar Prasad, in a public snub, said prime
+angle to it, union minister Ravi Shankar Prasad, in a public snub, said prime

 minister Narendra Modi didn't need sycophants.
-The snub came after Pahlaj
+The sub came after Pahlaj

 Nihalani tried to portray himself as a Narendra Modi loyalist by saying that